Chapter One

 “Where is it, bitch!
 I know you took it!”
 Jessup shouted as he straddled his wife on the far floor.

 “Leah, get in the office and lock the door!
-Hit the resident’s alarm and call 911!”
+Hit the residents’ alarm and call 911!”

 Jessup still straddled Joy, seemingly oblivious to Randa’s arrival, or the threat Leah posed with that bat.
-The bastard’s meaty hands were wrapped tightly around Joy’s throat, his enraged face beet red as he shouted, “I’ll teach you!
+The bastard’s meaty hands were wrapped tightly around Joy’s throat, his enraged face beet-red as he shouted, “I’ll teach you!
 Where is it, where is it?”

 Instead of being incapacitated by the kidney-punch or blow to his ears, the asshole was just pissed at her.
 That’s it, you bastard.
 Target me, be mad at me, not Joy.

-No way in hell was Randa letting this man hurt Joy any more than he already had.
-As he turned back to the unconscious woman, his hands again reaching for her neck, Randa jumped to her feet at his side, then executed a switch kick to his temple.
+As he turned back to his wife, his hands again reaching for Joy’s neck, Randa jumped to her feet at his side, then executed a switch kick to his temple.

 His roar sounded like a lion ready to take off her head, but instead of coming after her or being knocked off Joy as she’d hoped, he reached down—and holy god—grinned evilly before he muttered, “Huh.
 Bitch is already dead.
 Guess she done learned her lesson.”